jeweller1980stepanets/cordova-neura-plugin/README.md

 3. Copy 'NeuraSDK.framework' from 'Release-universal' folder to previously downloaded 'path/to/cordova-neura-plugin/' folder.
 4. Download <a href="https://github.com/NeuraLabs/NeuraSampleCordova.git">NeuraSampleCordova application</a>.
 5. cd to application folder
-6. Add iOS platform to the application -
+6. Add iOS platform to the application:
 	'cordova platform add ios'
-7. Install 'xcode' package via 'npm' for that application (necessary for correct xcode project setup) 'npm i xcode'
+7. Install 'xcode' package via 'npm' for that application (necessary for correct xcode project setup):
+	'npm i xcode'
 8. Add previously fetched plugin (local installation):
 	'cordova plugin add /path/to/cordova-neura-plugin/'
-9. Build cordova project (--verbose can be omitted here) 'cordova build ios --verbose'
+9. Build cordova project (--verbose can be omitted here):
+ 	'cordova build ios --verbose'
 10. Change Sample app project's Info.plist (NeuraSampleCordova-Info.plist).
 	It can be done by altering the appropriate plist file or via xCode 'Info' tab of the 'NeuraSampleCordova' target.